Skip Global navigation and goto content

 Healthy Eating

-Florida Department of Health - St. Johns County
+Florida Department of Health in St. Johns County

 Small Steps to Living Healthy: Healthy Eating

 The Academy of Nutrition and Dietetics encourages people to make informed food choices and develop sound eating and physical activity habits.
-"Beyond the Table" is this year's theme hich addresses the farm-to-fork aspect of nutrition, from food production and distribution to navigating grocery stores and farmers markets — and even home food safety and storage practices.
-It also describes the various ways we eat — not only around a dinner table, but also on the go, in schools and restaurants, at games and events.
+"Beyond the Table" is this year's theme hich addresses the farm-to-fork aspect of nutrition, from food production and distribution, to navigating grocery stores and farmers markets — and even home food safety and storage practices.
+It also describes the various ways we eat, not only around a dinner table, but also on the go, in schools and restaurants, at games and events.
 This theme also includes sustainability, for instance, decreasing food waste from school and work to home and beyond.

 Eat Right